-But then, just when their fear is at its highest and their faith is at its depths, it says that Jesus appears among them with the words, "Peace be with you," or to state it another way, "Do not fear!"
+But then, just when their fear is at its highest and their faith is at its depths, it says that

+Jesus suddenly appears in their midst with the words, "Peace be with you," or to state it another way, "Do not fear!"
 Right at the point of their DEEPEST NEED, Christ appears to show them that there isn't a locked door or barred window ANYWHERE that can possibly keep him out.
 By materializing before them in all his risen glory, those locked doors and windows are suddenly flung wide open to allow the fresh winds of faith and hope and joy and love to once again fill their lives and revive their hopes of ministry with their Lord.
 The journey which Jesus had begun with them three and half years earlier was NOT over but could begin AGAIN!

 In all three instances, we see how grief and fear are devastating emotional states that drive us deep within ourselves and cut us off from healthy interaction with God and others.
 They blind us to the possibilities of faith and hope and joy and love- even when they are right BEFORE us.
 More than anything, we NEED our friends, we NEED our family, we NEED our church, but MOST of all we need CHRIST HIMSELF to help pull us out of ourselves, out of that self-protective cocoon we wrap ourselves in which hinders us from becoming healthy, vibrant people again.

-Returning to this morning's text, we see how Jesus's response to his disciples in that hour was to REMIND them that they would NEVER be abandoned, NEVER be left alone, but that through every step of the ordeal that lay before them and beyond, he would STILL be present to guide them, to empower them, and to protect them.
-With their heart as his new home, he would help pull them out of themselves and back into the world where THEIR presence and ministry would be desperately needed.
-However, if Jesus did NOT go away, they would never receive him; and if they did not receive him, they would never know this wonderful new intimacy with him and all the security that goes along with it.
+In this morning's text, we see how Jesus' response to his disciples was to REMIND them that they would NEVER be abandoned, NEVER be left alone, but that through every step of the ordeal that lay before them and beyond, he would STILL be there to guide them, to empower them, and to protect them.
+Making their heart his NEW home, he would help pull them out of themselves and back into the world where THEIR presence and ministry would be desperately needed.
+However, if he didn't go away, they would never receive him; and if they did not receive him, they would never know this wonderful new intimacy with him and all the security that goes with it.
 The promise of his own abiding presence and the hope that comes with it will carry them through every situation, ESPECIALLY that which still lay before them.